greeniot/RaspberryPi-Basics-Sample/README.md

 ### Linux

 It is likely that your Linux distribution already ships with a remote desktop viewer.
 Just search for a `Remote Desktop Viewer` application in the menu bar.
-When asked for the address or hostname of the VNC server, enter `vnc://169.254.0.X:5901`.
+When asked for the address or hostname of the VNC server, enter `vnc://169.254.0.XXX:5901`, where `XXX` needs to be replaced by the number you used for the IP adress of the RPi.
 The weird number `5901` is explained at the end of this section.
 You will be asked for a password, which is the first one you entered when setting up the VNC server on the RPi.
 Then the desktop of the Raspberry should pop up in its own window.

 If your distribution does not contain a remote desktop viewer, you can install TightVNC just like we did on the RPi.
 Note that while we installed `tightvncserver` on the RPi we now just want a viewer.
 So on your computer (*not the RPi*) type